tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 - if the point-to-multipoint link is bidirectional, the connectivity matrix of the pseudonodes reports that connectivity is possible from the root TP to the leaf TPs as well as from the leaf TPs to the root TP;
 >>
 - the connectivity matrix of the psuedonode can also describe point-to-multipoint links with more than one root (also known as rooted-multipoint links), indicating also whether connectivity between root TPs is allowed or not;
-- in case of hybrid multipoint links, the connectivity matrix of the pseunode reports the list of TP pairs for which connectivity is allowed or not allowed.
+- in case of hybrid multipoint links, as defined in {{?I-D.ietf-nmop-simap-concept}}, the connectivity matrix of the pseunode reports the list of TP pairs for which connectivity is allowed or not allowed.

 It is worth noting that the directionality of the access point of a multipoint link overrides the switching limitations of the pseudonode.
 For example, even if the connectivity matrix of the psuedonode in {{mp-link-example}} indicates that connectivity is possible between TP A and TP B, the traffic entering the pseudonode from TP A cannot be transmitted by TP B since there is no outgoing link from TP B.